pnpm/pnpm.io/docs/cli/list.md

 Max display depth of the dependency tree.

-`pnpm ls --depth 0` will list direct dependencies only.
+`pnpm ls --depth 0` (default) will list direct dependencies only.
 `pnpm ls --depth -1` will list projects only.
 Useful inside a workspace when used with the `-r` option.
+`pnpm ls --depth Infinity` will list all dependencies regardless of depth.

 ### --prod, -P